ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

       		};
       	profile->vertex_evaluator = nullptr;

    Finally, we set the ``target_pose_sampler`` which takes a given function for sampling.
 In our example, we specify our pose sampling to allow any rotation along the z-axis as it will not impact our final results.
+Note that Descartes can only work in discrete space so we are only sampling at increments of 10 degrees around the z-axis.

    Copy and past the following below the previous block:

    .. code-block:: c++